mLewisLogic/codepath-assignment3/README.md

 ## Assignment 4

-Time spent: `0`
+Time spent: `9`

 ### Features

 #### Required

 - Hamburger menu
-  - [ ] Dragging anywhere in the view should reveal the menu.
+  - [x] Dragging anywhere in the view should reveal the menu.
-  - [ ] The menu should include links to your profile, the home timeline, and the mentions view.
+  - [x] The menu should include links to your profile, the home timeline, and the mentions view.
-  - [ ] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
+  - [x] The menu can look similar to the LinkedIn menu below or feel free to take liberty with the UI.
 - Profile page
-  - [ ] Contains the user header view
+  - [x] Contains the user header view
-  - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
+  - [x] Contains a section with the users basic stats: # tweets, # following, # followers
 - Home Timeline
-  - [ ] Tapping on a user image should bring up that user's profile page
+  - [x] Tapping on a user image should bring up that user's profile page

 #### Optional